news

 South Asian Muslim leaders, journalists, influencers, professionals, academics and civil society activists visiting Israel as part of a coexistence initiative share a dinner in Jerusalem, Dec.
 3, 2024.
 Photo: Josh Hasten.

-A group of South Asian Muslim leaders, journalists, influencers, professionals, academics and civil society activists are currently in Israel to learn the realities of the situation on the ground, and in support of Jewish/Muslim coexistence, amid soaring anti-Israel sentiment in the Arab and Muslim world in the wake of Hamas’s Oct.
-7, 2023, attack and the war in Gaza.
+A group of South Asian Muslim leaders, journalists, influencers, professionals, academics and civil society activists are in Israel to learn the realities of the situation on the ground, and in support of Jewish-Muslim coexistence, amid soaring anti-Israel sentiment in the Arab and Muslim world in the wake of the Hamas-led terrorist attacks in southern Israel on Oct.
+7, 2023, and the ensuing war in Gaza.

-Most of the participants either left or fled their countries of origin, which include Pakistan and Afghanistan, and now reside throughout the United States and Canada.
+Most of the participants either left or fled their countries of origin, which include Pakistan and Afghanistan, and now reside in the United States and Canada.

 On Tuesday night, the delegation was invited to break bread with Israeli journalists in a Jerusalem restaurant at an event organized by the Jerusalem Press Club.

-Hina Akhtar, a healthcare worker currently living in Washington, D.C., who spent most of her life in Pakistan, told JNS she decided to participate in the project to bear witness to the Oct.
+Hina Akhtar, who spent most of her life in Pakistan but now lives in Washington, D.C., working in health care, told JNS that she chose to participate in the project to bear witness to the Oct.
 7 atrocities.

-The greatest misconception she had discovered in Israel so far was the reality on the Temple Mount, she said.
+The greatest misconception she had discovered in Israel so far was the reality of the Temple Mount, she said.

 Ehsanullah Amiri, a former Wall Street Journal correspondent in Kabul, Afghanistan, and currently a reporter with Canada’s National Post, has in recent months covered pro-Hamas rallies in Canada along with a number of Middle East issues.

-He believes the Sharaka trip will provide him the opportunity to get more information about Israel, its media, culture and history and will serve as a good opportunity to build bridges between Jews, Muslims and Christians as well.
+He believes the Sharaka trip will provide him a chance to get more information about Israel, its media, culture and history, and serve as an opportunity to build bridges between Jews, Muslims and Christians.

 Israeli people “are amazing,” and a lot of his perceptions have changed while on the trip, he said.
 His most powerful experience so far was meeting with a Holocaust survivor.

 “I’ve learned a lot about the Holocaust.
-Meeting a 92-year-old Holocaust survivor, a real person, and hearing her story, that was something very difficult to digest, but now I have first-hand knowledge about what happened.
-I’m grateful to Sharaka for the opportunity to be here,” he said.
+Meeting a 92-year-old Holocaust survivor, a real person, and hearing her story—that was something very difficult to digest.
+But now I have firsthand knowledge about what happened,” he said, adding that he was “grateful to Sharaka for the opportunity to be here.”

 Alyssa Annis, Sharaka’s Holocaust program coordinator, explained the significance of the delegation.

 “After the Abraham Accords were signed, we understood there was a mission to do ‘people to people’ diplomacy,” she told JNS.
-“The majority of times we do it with people from Morocco, Bahrain, the United Arab Emirates, but lately we see such a big outreach in greater Asia and specifically from Pakistan—it’s an audience that wouldn’t get to learn about Israel if we weren’t bringing them here,” she said.
+“The majority of the time, we do it with people from Morocco, Bahrain, the United Arab Emirates.
+But lately, we see such a big outreach in greater Asia and specifically from Pakistan; it’s an audience that wouldn’t get to learn about Israel if we weren’t bringing them here,” she said.

-“These people tell us that back home in Pakistan there is so much hatred for Jewish people and Israel, but when they land on the ground here, they automatically understand that what they’ve been taught their whole lives isn’t the reality,” she added.
+“These people tell us that back home in Pakistan that there is so much hatred for Jewish people and Israel, but when they land on the ground here, they automatically understand that what they’ve been taught their whole lives isn’t the reality,” Annis added.

-“Today we walked through Yad Vashem [the World Holocaust Remembrance Center in Jerusalem] with this group, and they had been taught so many lies about the Holocaust their whole lives.
-They heard about the Holocaust, but they were taught that the Jews exaggerate what happened—that maybe the Holocaust happened, but maybe it was just 1,000 people [murdered],” she said.
+“Today, we walked through Yad Vashem with this group, and they had been taught so many lies about the Holocaust their whole lives.
+They heard about the Holocaust but were taught that the Jews exaggerate what happened—that maybe the Holocaust happened, but maybe it was just 1,000 people” who were murdered, she said.

-“When we were in Yad Vashem, these people expressed real emotions, and how they want to take all the lessons that they learned from the Holocaust and really create a better future.
+She said “when we were in Yad Vashem, these people expressed real emotions and how they wanted to take all the lessons that they learned from the Holocaust and create a better future.
 And these people are from countries that really need signs for a better future as well.”

-She concluded saying, “You can see in each one of them the determination, not just to be here, and the risk they are taking, but they said ‘let’s go back to America—where most of them live now—and think, ‘how can we bring these lessons back with us and also to Pakistan for the people who aren’t like them or haven’t yet managed to flee.'”
+Annis concluded by saying: “You can see in each one of them the determination not just to be here and the risk they are taking, but they said, ‘Let’s go back to America—where most of them live now—and think ‘how can we bring these lessons back with us and also to Pakistan for the people who aren’t like them or haven’t yet managed to flee.'”

 Topics